 Your application must be addressed to the President of the Republic and be made to the prefecture.
 For adults, Italian citizenship applications are EUR 300.
 No matter what route you take to citizenship, certain fees will apply, so keep that in mind.

 Cons: It can take anywhere from a few weeks to a year to complete your application process, so be prepared to be patient.
-Ask your local prefecture will give you a better estimate once you submit your application.
+Asking your local prefecture will give you a better estimate once you submit your application.

 Consider Dual Citizenship

 Italian American dual citizenship will not affect your current USA / American citizenship.
 You can simultaneously hold both passports and have dual citizenship.
 Depending on where you are moving from, dual citizenship may or may not be an option for you.
 Some countries only allow you to hold one citizenship.